DataArcTech/RAG-ARC/README.md

 - Use when you want to clean Docker resources but keep your data

 `clean-docker-data.sh`:
-- Removes all containers and Docker volumes
+- Removes RAG-ARC containers and Docker volumes
+- **Removes RAG-ARC application images** (rag_arc:v1, rag_arc:v1-gpu)
 - **Also removes local data directories** (`./data/postgresql`, `./data/neo4j`, `./data/redis`, `./data/graph_index_neo4j`)
+- **⚠️ SAFETY NOTE: Only removes RAG-ARC specific resources (containers, volumes, images), not all Docker resources on your system**
+- **ℹ️ Base images (PostgreSQL, Redis, Neo4j) are preserved** as they may be used by other projects
 - Use when you want a complete cleanup (⚠️ **This will delete all data!**)

 **Access the service:**